Beijing Installs Supersonic Missiles on South China Sea’s Most Lethal Destroyer

 China has warned its people to be prepared to go to war over the South China Sea territory and has further engaged in aggressive statements against both Japan and Australia – the latter of which fell prey to an op-ed by the state-run People’s Daily calling for a military assault on the country.

 Since that time, China has deployed combat patrols into the South China Sea and has ramped up its naval war exercises, joined by the Russian Navy, with both countries offering a counterpoint to the increasingly aggressive posture of the Western defense establishment.

-Actually the most fearsome Chinese ship is the Sovremenny Class (Type 956) built by Russia as the Chinese Navy are upgrading the missiles and from what I understand is the first ship to be fitted with the YJ-12 supersonic anti-ship missile that has a speed of Mach 4.
+Actually the Chinese ships Sovremenny Class (Type 956) built by Russia are also being upgrading to be fitted with the YJ-12 supersonic anti-ship missile that has a speed of Mach 4.

 YJ-83 anti-ship missile